 The coalition includes employers, state educational systems (Hawaii DOE, University of Hawaii System), funders, and workforce and economic development agencies.
 Coalition building and planning was facilitated with a

 national planning grant competitively awarded to the Hawai‘i DOE in 2016.
-If your business has questions about how to participate, please contact program liaison Marlene Zeug, 808-305-0688, or
+If your business has questions about how to participate, please contact the Community Engagement Branch at (808) 305-0689.

 PRIMARY AREAS OF FOCUS